 The capacity of every crock pot slow cooker we've ever seen has been listed in quarts.
 The largest we've ever seen is 6½ quarts (a really huge appliance designed for fixing a lot of food).
 We have a 6-quart appliance at home and would never consider using it in our truck because of size.

-the heater can become quite hot when it is turned on.
-You'll want to
+Obviously, the heater can become quite hot when it is turned on.

 Remember that the heating base is powered externally.

 Most slow cookers we've seen are AC-powered, but there are 12-volt DC-powered and propane-powered units available.